-H. Reserved:
+10 H. Reserved:

-I. Conditions:
+11 I. Conditions:

 - Leave without pay for one (1) full pay period or more will not be considered time worked for purposes of accruing seniority, longevity, vacation, sick or other employee benefits, including PTO for employees in the new leave system. - 2.
-Employees may take Family and Medical Leave in twelve (12) consecutive weeks, may use the leave intermittently, or under certain circumstances may use the leave to reduce the work week or work day, resulting in a reduced hour schedule.
-Except for care for a covered servicemember, the FMLA-covered leave may not exceed a total of twelve- (12) weeks in each twelve- (12) month calendar year.
-However, for the birth, placement, adoption of a child, or well newborn care the City and the employee must mutually agree to the schedule before the employee may take leave intermittently or work a reduced hour schedule. - 3.
-The City may temporarily transfer an employee to an available alternative position with equivalent pay and benefits if the employee is qualified for the position and if the alternative position would better accommodate the intermittent or reduced schedule. - 4.
-If an employee out on regular paid leave seeks to extend that leave under the provisions of the Family Medical Leave Act, the City may
+Employees may take Family and Medical Leave in twelve (12) 16 17 consecutive weeks, may use the leave intermittently, or under certain circumstances may use the leave to reduce the work week 18 19 or work day, resulting in a reduced hour schedule.
+Except for care for a covered servicemember, the FMLA-covered leave may not 20 21 exceed a total of twelve- (12) weeks in each twelve- (12) month 22 calendar year.
+However, for the birth, placement, adoption of a 23 child, or well newborn care the City and the employee must 24 mutually agree to the schedule before the employee may take 25 leave intermittently or work a reduced hour schedule. - 263.The City may temporarily transfer an employee to an available27alternative position with equivalent pay and benefits if the28employee is qualified for the position and if the alternative position29would better accommodate the intermittent or reduced schedule. - 304.If an employee out on regular paid leave seeks to extend that leave31under the provisions of the Family Medical Leave Act, the City may classify and apply leave already taken towards the employee's twelve (12) week total upon appropriate information from the employee.

-- classify and apply leave already taken towards the employee's twelve (12) week total upon appropriate information from the employee. - 5.
-The employee's position may be filled by a temporary appointment or assignment of another employee.
-At the expiration of the leave, the employee shall be reinstated in the position vacated, if the position exists and reinstatement is otherwise warranted. - 6.
-Except as provided herein, the employee, upon returning to work from a medical leave, must report to Employee Health Services.
+5. The employee's position may be filled by a temporary appointment or assignment of another employee.
+At the expiration of the leave, the employee shall be reinstated in the position vacated, if the position exists and reinstatement is otherwise warranted.

+- 6. Except as provided herein, the employee, upon returning to work from a medical leave, must report to Employee Health Services.
 The employee may be required to submit a written approval from his/her health care provider stating the employee is approved to return to work.
-The employee may be required to complete a fitness for duty examination related to the serious health condition for which the employee was absent on FMLA leave. - 7.
-While the employee is on medical leave, the City will continue the employee's health benefits during the leave period at the same level of benefits and under the same conditions as if the employee had continued to work.
-An employee on paid medical leave continues to pay the contribution rate via payroll deduction as when An employee on unpaid medical leave an active employee. continues to pay the contribution as when an active employee.
-In this case, the employee must continue to make this payment either in person or by mail to the City's Risk Management Department.
-Payment must be received by the last day of the month prior to each month of coverage.
-If the payment is more than thirty (30) days late, the employee's health care coverage may be dropped.
-The City will notify the employee in writing at least fifteen (15) days before the date the health coverage retroactively is cancelled, or at the City's option, it may pay the employee's share of the premiums during unpaid medical leave and recover those payments from employee upon employee's return to work.
+The employee may be required to complete a fitness for duty examination related to the serious health condition for which the employee was absent on FMLA leave. - 15 7.
+While the employee is on medical leave, the City will continue the 16 employee's health benefits during the leave period at the same 17 level of benefits and under the same conditions as if the employee 18 had continued to work.
+An employee on paid medical leave 19 continues to pay the contribution rate via payroll deduction as when an active employee.
+An employee on unpaid medical leave 20 21 continues to pay the contribution as when an active employee.
+In 22 this case, the employee must continue to make this payment either 23 in person or by mail to the City's Risk Management Department.
+24 Payment must be received by the last day of the month prior to 25 each month of coverage.
+If the payment is more than thirty (30) 26 days late, the employee's health care coverage may be dropped.
+The City will notify the employee in writing at least fifteen (15) days 27 before the date the health coverage retroactively is cancelled, or at 28 29 the City's option, it may pay the employee's share of the premiums 30 during unpaid medical leave and recover those payments from 31 employee upon employee's return to work.